 George J. Mitchell Scholarship Exchange

-The George J. Mitchell Peace Scholarship provides opportunities for students from the Maine Community College System and the University of Maine System to study in Ireland for a semester or a year.
+The George J. Mitchell Peace Scholarship provides opportunities for students from the Maine Community College System to study in Ireland for either the fall or spring semester.
 The Scholarship honors the Northern Ireland peace accord brokered by Senator Mitchell between the governments and peoples of Ireland and the United Kingdom.

-The selection process is competitive and students must complete an application and interview in order to be considered for the award.
+The selection process is competitive, and students must complete an application and interview in order to be considered for the award.
+Emphasis is placed on academic success, maturity, leadership, and community service.
 Students interested in applying for the scholarship are strongly encouraged to meet with their Dean of Students as early in the process as possible.

 To be considered for a George J. Mitchell Peace Scholarship, a student must: